 The accounting conservatism concept was controversial at the turn of last century and is still until now.
-Despite the critiques against this principle, it still plays an important role in accounting practices (Watts, 2003).
-Today, in the middle of the waves of skepticism regarding financial reports, adherence to this principle became a distinguishing aspect for companies with reference to the transparency of their financial reports and a standard for classifying countries according to adherence to accounting principles (Hamdan, 2011a) and conservatism which disclose the expected losses aside from the anticipated earnings, in addition to the lowest values of assets.
+Despite the critiques against this principle, it still plays an important role in accounting practices (Watts, 2003a).
+Today, in the middle of the waves of skepticism regarding financial reports, adherence to this principle became a distinguishing aspect for companies with reference to the transparency of their financial reports and a standard for classifying countries according to adherence to accounting principles (Hamdan, 2010) and conservatism, which disclose the expected losses aside from the anticipated earnings, in addition to the lowest values of assets.
 Accounting conservatism implies using strict standards when declaring profits (LaFond & Roychowdhury, 2008).
 This should not lead to undervaluing of assets or income (IASB framework, paragraph 37).
-There are two types of conservatism: first is the conditional which rapidly acknowledges economic losses.
-Second is the unconditional which reduces the values of net assets or reveals book values of the least ownership equity (Ball et al., 2005) The significance of the conservatism principle was re-emphasized through issuing a group of standards which contains a lot of conservatism among which are the following: The issuance of the (FASB) of standards for Accounting for Contingencies (SFAS5) in 1975, Employer's Accounting For Pensions (FSAS87), in 1985, Accounting for the Impairment of Long-Lived Assets (SFAS121) in 1995 and the two International Standards (IAS 36) and (IAS 37) (Al-Sahli 2009).
 Some of the benefits of Accounting Conservatism of financial lists are: reducing opportunist motives for managers when disclosing optimistic results, increasing contracts control, and reducing court costs (Watts 2003a, b; Ball & Shivakumar 2005).
 The need for accounting conservatism is related to the increase of credibility in accounting information (Hellman, 2008), as conservatism of declaring good results of the company increases accounting credibility and the ability to predict the future.
+This study tries to measure the level of conservatism in the financial reports of the companies listed on the